kerenfang/kerenfang.github.io/_pages/about.md

 ---

-I'm currently a PhD candidate from University of California at Riverside.
+I'm currently a PhD candidate from Department of Economics of University of California at Riverside.

 My fields of interest are econometric theory with a focus on partial identification, microeconomic theory, industrial organization.